 At the end of Yom Tov (See local calendar.
 For the time in NY see last page):

-- In Maariv we recite "Ato Chonantonu", (Vihi Noam and Veato Kodoish are not recited), and Oleinu Leshabeach. - We recite Havdalah but we do not use Bsomim or a Havdolo candle.
-Veyiten Lecho is not recited. - Tachanun is not recited through the 12th of Sivan.
+- In Maariv we recite "Ato Chonantonu", (Vihi Noam and Veato Kodoish are not recited). - We recite Havdalah but we do not use Bsomim or a Havdolo candle.
+Veyiten Lecho is not recited.